zachwylde00/samples/smartthings/README.md

 **To enable the app you need to:**

 1. Deploy the SmatThings smart contract in xooa.
-2. Set up the event logger SmartApp and the event viewer SmartApp via either the SmartThings IDE or your mobile device (see below).
+2. Set up the Event Logger SmartApp and the Event Viewer SmartApp via both the SmartThings IDE and your mobile device (see below).

 ## Deploy the SmartThings smart contract